MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-known-issues.md

 - Emails created in outbound marketing need to be recreated in the Customer Insights - Journeys email designer to be used in Customer Insights - Journeys.
 - Content blocks may not be editable immediately after inserting into an email.
 When a content block is added to an email, its content may not be editable (cannot be selected).
 To work around this issue, refresh the page.

-## Triggers
+## General

-- You can’t instrument C# apps in Customer Insights - Journeys.
-If you choose to use an alternate language like Python, you’ll have to manage an infra to run Python.
-- Published triggers can’t be migrated when moving data between environments.
-Any published triggers in the old environment need to be re-created in the new environment.
-Draft triggers, however, can be migrated as described in [Move custom triggers between environments](move-triggers-between-environments.md).
+- The Customer Insights - Journeys app may still appear to be named "Marketing" in the app switcher screen and in the top menu bar, even if your installation is up to date.
+This will be updated in future revisions.

 ## Natural language